aintp3d0/myreadingmanga.info/README.md

 # myreadingmanga.info
 Downloads the manga images and converting to the PDF
+> Project for study, main functionality lies on the `start` branch

 | App_1 | App_2 | App_3 |
 | :---: | :---: | :---: |